BridgesLab/FellowshipWorkshopDocuments/Training_Plan.md

 The worksheet to prepare to write your training plan is [here](Documents/Training_Plan_Worksheet.docx).
 The slides for this session can be found [here](Documents/Slides/Training%20Goals.pptx).

-The training plan is where you will connect your prior experience, articulated in the [Candidate Information](Candidate.md) section with your final career outcomes.
-You will frame obtaining these skills into specific goals for training.
-Try to use the SMART framework for goals.
-This [link](https://www.ucop.edu/local-human-resources/_files/performance-appraisal/How+to+write+SMART+Goals+v2.pdf) may be useful if you are new to this framework:

-* **Specific.**  What will you accomplish, what will you do?
-* **Measurable.**  How will you know you have achieved this goal?
-* **Achieveable.** Is it reasonable that you can achieve this goal?
-What are the necessary resources to achieve this (mentors, data, training)?
-* **Relevant.** Are these goals relevant to your overall ambitions?
-* **Time-Bound.**  Must be met within the time of your fellowship (so consider how many years of fellowship training you are requesting)

-These skills and goals should be primarily but not exclusively research focused.
-You should generally include at least one professional development goal, for example writing, presenting, networking, mentoring, or laboratory management.
-As with all your goals, frame this in the context of your current abilities.

 ## Training Activities

 There should be specific activities you can articulate to achieve each goal.
 Some examples: